compphylo/compphylo.github.io/Oslo2019/MESS_files/MESS_PartI.md

 ```

 > **Note:** You can see here that MESS is intelligently handling all the
 parallelization work for you.
-You tell it how many cores to use with the `c`
+You tell it how many cores to use with the `-c`
 flag and it portions out simulations among all the cores as they become
 available.